2007 American League Championship Series: Aftermath

-The 2007 Indians were somewhat of a one-off.
+Similar to the Diamondbacks and the Rockies in the NLCS, the 2007 Indians were in essence a one-season wonder.
 It was the first season they made the postseason since 2001, and on the other end, they did not seriously compete for a postseason spot until 2013, and did not make the postseason again until 2016.
 Cleveland would almost immediately began a re-build after the 2007 postseason loss to Boston.
 In 2008, ace pitcher C.C.
 Sabathia was traded to Milwaukee at the trade deadline for young players and prospects.
-Similarity, Cliff Lee, who broke out as the team's ace in 2008 by winning the Cy Young Award, was traded to Philadelphia at the 2009 trade deadline.
+Similarly, Cliff Lee, who broke out as the team's ace in 2008 by winning the Cy Young Award, was traded to Philadelphia at the 2009 trade deadline.